lawrenceding/vim/README.md

 drwxr-xr-x  8 root root  4096  8月 21 13:51 neocomplete
-change owner to your login user: sudo chown -R xxx:xxx neocomplete
+change owner to your login user: sudo chown -R xxx:xxx neocomplete b.If the neocomplete can't work properly and it prompts that there is if_lua issue, please install vim-gnome instead of vim